Infant Urns: When the Unthinkable Happens

 Illustration by J. Malec

 When the unthinkable happens, a feeling of despair can be overwhelming.
-Losing a child to miscarriage, stillbirth or other medical complication is unlike any other loss.
+Losing an infant or child to miscarriage, stillbirth or other medical complications is unlike any other loss.
 It may seem that no memorial can reconcile the smallness of the person with the vastness of the void left behind.

 Infant urns alone will be of little comfort to grieving parents.
-But creating a niche in your home of remembrances can help to keep baby’s memory near.
-When travelling this difficult road, remember you are not alone.
+But creating a niche in your home of remembrances can help to keep your baby's memory near.
+When traveling this difficult road, remember you are not alone.
 Other parents, too, struggle through this hurt every day.

 Nothing could have prepared Laura and Tom for the loss of their second child, James, a mere 36 hours after delivery.
 Complications during labor had caused irreparable brain damage.
-All they could do was wait and watch powerlessly as the tiny life they had just welcomed into the world slipped away in no time at all.
-Close friends and family came to visit the children’s hospital to show support, and to meet the little angel during an all too brief window.
+All they could do was wait and feel helpless as the tiny life they had just welcomed into the world slipped away in no time at all.
+Close friends and family came to visit the children's hospital to show support and meet the little angel during an all too brief window.
 Nothing could take the sting out of the situation.

 Infant Keepsake Boxes